wcmoody/wcmoody.github.io/_drafts/2017-12-30-holiday-hack-challenge-writeup.markdown

 Josh and Jess Dosis have been recognized as the Junior Deputies of the Year for the past two years (2015 and 2016).
 If you want to nominate other deserving children or elves for this presigious award, completed packets are due by 11:59 PM on December 31, 2017.
 ```

-This was a shotout to the heros of the past two Holiday Hack Challenges.
+This was a shoot-out to the heros of the past two Holiday Hack Challenges.
 Ed intentionally made the decision to not continue with the Dosis kids, but I thought they needed to get at least a mention.
 So here they are.

 *Volunteers need for the Community Concert*